Find Grad Schools

 67 Yearly Graduations

 The most popular school in the United States for music students seekinga doctor's degree is Michigan State University.
 Roughly 49,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,966 per year, while in-state graduate students, on average, pay $19,714 per year.
-During the 2020-2021 academic year, 67 people received their doctor's degree in music from Michigan State.
-Of these students, 58% were women and 10% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $16,437 per year, while in-state graduate students, on average, pay $20,202 per year.
+During the most recent year for which we have data, 67 people received their doctor's degree in music from Michigan State.
+Around 12% of these students were from an underrepresented racial-ethnic group, and 51% were women.

 52 Yearly Graduations

 University of Cincinnati - Main Campus is the 2nd most popular school in the nation for students seeking a doctor's degree in music.
 Each year, around 40,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,099 per year, while in-state graduate students, on average, pay $13,224 per year.
-The music program at University of Cincinnati - Main Campus awarded 52 doctor's degrees during the 2020-2021 school year.
-About 48% of this group were women, and 8% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $10,656 per year, while in-state graduate students, on average, pay $13,224 per year.
+During the most recent year for which we have data, 52 people received their doctor's degree in music from UC.
+Around 19% of these students were from an underrepresented racial-ethnic group, and 47% were women.

 #3